zhuxchong/coding-challenge-test-submission/README.md

 - [ ] Add the 'Roboto' font from Google fonts and add it as a global CSS var called `--font-primary`.
 - [ ] Make application responsive.
 It is already for the most part, but it is not optimal for smaller screens.
 - [ ] Create separate styles for .primary and .secondary variants of the button component.
+Use the brand color #413ef7 for both of these buttons.

 ### React

 - [ ] Write a custom hook to set form fields in a more generic way.
 - [ ] Fetch addresses based on houseNumber and postCode.
+Do not introduce any additional 3rd party libraries to do this.
 - [ ] Create generic `<Form />` component to display form rows, legend and a submit button.
 - [ ] Create an `<ErrorMessage />` component for displaying an error message.
 - [ ] Add a button to clear all form fields.
 Button must look different from the default primary button, see design.